youyanggu/covid19_projections/index.md

 Here we present an intuitive model that uses machine learning techniques to make COVID-19 projections for infections and deaths for all 50 US states and 40 countries.

-Visit our [About](/about/#how-our-model-is-different) page to see our explanation on why our model is different from other existing models.

 On this page:
 * [View US projections](#view-projections)
 * [View global projections](#global-projections)